-Mediating the catastrophic separation enforced by societal lockdown, London latex and leatherwear designer Nadia Murray moulded a skin cast of her torso and left it in a studio of her lover (performer Neo Fung), just before leaving the city for the quarantine.
+Mediating the catastrophic separation enforced by societal lockdown, London latex and leatherwear designer Nadia Murray moulded a skin cast of her torso.
+She left it in the studio of her lover (performer Neo Fung) just before leaving the city for the quarantine.
 During his live Cannibal Skin stream, Fung abducted the hanging skin with obsessive hand gestures in search for obsolete flesh.
 He put the skin on his naked torso, incorporating the impression of Nadia’s sensitive tissue.
 The peeling off latex layer from the skin’s surface became a phantom gesture, evoking an impossible penetration of the absent lover’s body.

 15 OPAF happened just a fortnight ago in the outbreak of April 2020 and lasted for 4 days.
 Its schedule included 44 pieces in total, nevertheless only about a dozen of them were honestly streamed live.
 Considering the difficult conditions of tuning into and working within technological limitations of the actual live stream, I’ve examined only the selected few works that didn’t give into the comfort of pre-recorded “video-performance” edits but took a risk of the randomness of the presence in the very NOW.
 In my view, they abandoned some of the aesthetic control over the image for a very different value of facing the contemporary crisis of techno-plague tailor-cut for our self-surveillance society.